0 The Fool

 Silly and irrational or intuitive and spontaneous?
 These are the two sides of The Fool.
 The card’s keywords are chaos, flexibility, playfulness and curiosity.
 And thus, The Fool takes us on a journey to explore our inner child, build trust in our own divine, creative powers and trust the flow of life expressed through us.

 However, it also warns us to take heed not to act without prudence.
 Taking a risk is not a bad thing as long as it is felt, thought and acted upon – in that order.
 If we, however, not heed our own intuition, judgement and discernment, we can easily get ourselves into big trouble.

-Thus, The Fool teaches us two sides of one whole, for, from chaos, form is birthed.
-In short, the message is for us to take that stick out of our backsides that have caused us to become too rigid, but at the same time, not to throw out our bones with it because without a skeleton we would collapse.
+Thus, The Fool teaches us two sides of one whole, for from chaos, form is birthed.
+In short, the message is for us to take that stick out of our backside that has caused us to become too rigid, but at the same time, not to throw out our bones with it because without a skeleton we would collapse.
 Bones contain both hard and flexible material, giving it a bendable, yet strong and supportive quality.

 The same must be true for our approach to life.
 It is important not to want to control every minute detail all the same and an inherent trust in the abundance and flow of life, the goodness in people and your own creative powers is commendable.
 But we do live in a 3D-dimensional, physical world in our human form and thus, there is a reason why we were created with logical and intellectual capabilities.
 They are tools to use and improve our existing talents and skills to create an ever-greater expertise at whatever it is we wish to do and create in life.